Bob Cunis: 1970s

 Cunis's jaw was broken while batting for New Zealand against Western Australia in Perth in the Australasian one-day competition in January 1971, but he played in the two Tests against England that began a few weeks later.
 The Second Test in Auckland was his most successful Test, when his "persistent length and sharp out-swing provided a consistent challenge to the batsmen" and he took 6 for 76 and 3 for 52.

 He was selected to play in the World XI that toured Australia in 1971–72, but had little success.
 In the tour to the West Indies that followed, Cunis took only six wickets in the five Tests at an average of 102.83.
 He did, however, hit his highest Test score, 51, in the second Test, adding 136 for the eighth wicket with Bevan Congdon in 190 minutes.
 After that series he lost his place in the Test team to the younger fast bowlers Richard Collinge, Dayle Hadlee and Richard Hadlee, although he continued to play domestic cricket in New Zealand until 1976–77.

-He worked as a school teacher.

-Assessments
+Assessment

 Dick Brittenden wrote that Cunis's cricket career was plagued by knee injuries that affected his bowling.
 "His inability to move really freely gave him in his run-up the lurching gait of a drunken sailor; and [he] seemed to bowl from the wrong foot, to add to his enchantment."

 Test Match Special commentator Alan Gibson once commented, "This is Cunis at the Vauxhall End.
 Cunis, a funny sort of name: neither one thing nor the other."
 However, according to his Wisden obituary, the witticism was probably first coined by Alan Ross in a report in The Observer of the New Zealanders' match against Sussex in 1969.

+Coach and commentator

+Cunis was coach of the New Zealand cricket team between 1987 and 1990.
+He subsequently worked as a cricket commentator on television, displaying a "dry wit and insight".

+Teaching career

+Cunis worked as a school teacher, and was principal at Waiohau School in the Bay of Plenty and Maungakaramea School southeast of Whangārei.
+He also taught at the Maunu Health Camp.

+Death and legacy

+Cunis died at his home in Ruakākā on 9 August 2008, at the age of 67, and his ashes were buried in Maunu Cemetery.
+His wife, Jeanette Cunis, died in 2026.

+The Bob Cunis Cup is contested in cricket matches between the Northland and Auckland teams.